Feeling a Bit Backed Up?

 - Kidney damage

-Going with natural remedies that you can tie into your diet is ideal for a long-term solution with minimal complications.
+Using natural remedies that you can include in your diet is ideal for a long-term solution with minimal complications.